-In order to qualify for a doctor's degree, the student must present a minimum of three academic years of resident study, two of them at the University of Washington with at least one year in continuous full-time residence (the continuous year may be satisfied with three out of four consecutive full-time quarters); if required for his or her particular degree program, demonstrate a reading knowledge of at least one language other than English, which is important in the graduate student's field of scholarly activity; pass creditably a final examination usually devoted to the dissertation and the field with which it is concerned, and, complete all work for the doctor's degree within ten years.
-Applicable work from the master's degree and work transferred from other institutions must fall within the ten-year period.
-(The University General Catalog contains complete details and discussion of the doctoral degree requirements.)
+In order to qualify for a doctor's degree, the student must pass creditably a final examination usually devoted to the dissertation and the field with which it is concerned, and complete all work for the doctor's degree within ten years.
+Applicable work from the master's degree must fall within the ten-year period.
+A complete list of master's and doctoral degree policies may be obtained from the Graduate School website.

-A grade-point average of 3.0 or above in all numerically graded courses numbered 300, 400, and 500 is required for a degree in the Graduate School.
-Students whose work is not of approved quality may be asked by the Dean of the Graduate School to withdraw.
+A grade-point average of 3.0 or above in all numerically graded courses numbered 400 and 500 is required for a degree in the Graduate School.
+Students exhibiting unsatisfactory progress may be placed on probation, final probation, or dropped from the graduate program by the Dean of the Graduate School at the recommendation of the graduate program.
 On the quarterly grade report and on each student's permanent transcript, all courses numbered 100 through 800, with the grades earned, are listed.
-However, grade points are not extended for 100- and 200-level courses or for 600-, 700-, and 800-level courses.
-Such courses are not included in quarter or cumulative grade-point averages.
+However, grades earned in 100-, 200-, and 300-level courses, as well as in 600-, 700-, and 800-level courses are not included in quarter or cumulative grade-point averages.

-If a thesis or dissertation is required for the degree sought, the candidate shall deposit two typewritten copies thereof in the Graduate School Office at least two weeks before the end of the quarter in which he expects to take the degree.
-Instructions for preparation of theses and dissertations in acceptable form may be obtained at the Graduate School Office.
+If a thesis or dissertation is required for the degree sought, the candidate shall submit the thesis or dissertation to the Graduate School by the posted deadlines for the quarter in which the student expects to earn the degree.
+Instructions for preparation and submission of theses and dissertations may be obtained from the Graduate School.